 Bamiyan lies between the ancient mineral streaked Hindu Kush mountains and the soaring sharp peaks of the Koh-e Babur.
 Its verdant green valleys are full of ancient ‘Qala’ - mud brick fortresses and crumbling ruins dating back to when Genghis Khan laid ruin to the region.
 Bamiyan is a safe and peaceful region, populated by the Hazara people, viciously persecuted by the Taliban during their rule.
 We will be flying directly into Bamiyan avoiding the parts of Afghanistan which draw international headlines.

-The price for this once in a lifetime trip is £2975 per person, the trip lasts five days and the price includes all food, internal flights/cars, workshops with Andrew Quilty and accommodation whilst in the country.
+The price for this once in a lifetime trip starts at $3860 per person, the trip lasts five days and the price includes all food, internal flights/cars, workshops with Andrew Quilty and accommodation whilst in the country.
 We will be assisted by guides who know the region inside out, providing access to areas rarely seen by tourists.

 This trip is expected to fill up fast.
 If you have any questions please get in touch: